Star Citizen Roadmap & Release: All updates from 3.5 to 3.8

 What is planned for Star Citizen Update 3.5?

-- After the first revision for 3.5 in January 2019 (among other things, Salvaging and Escort Beacons were thrown out), not much changes this time: Female characters remain in the plan, Planet ArcCorp comes with the moons Lyria and Wala, the 300 series of Origin is revised, there are three more Reliant variants and a completely new flight model.
-Also, many gameplay systems will be improved.
+- Female characters remain in the plan, Planet ArcCorp comes with the moons Lyria and Wala, the 300 series of Origin is revised, there are three more Reliant variants and a completely new flight model.
+Also, many gameplay systems will be improved, including the shooter mode Star Marine.

 The customization of player characters is to be considerably improved by the so-called “DNA Face Customization”.
 Currently, there are only a handful of different premade faces from which players can choose.
 In the future, players should be able to customize the faces of their characters in detail and the system should allow almost infinite face variations for NPCs.